High-Speed CMOS-Free Purely Spintronic Asynchronous Recurrent Neural Network: Spintronic RNN with Biomemtic Neurons

-Each individual axon branch is a DW-MTJ connected to the others in parallel, as shown in Fig. \ref{Figure 3}.
-The synaptic weight voltages on top of the axon branches function as the synapse as this is where the connection weights are manipulated.
-In the brain, information is stored, not in the neurons themselves, but in their synaptic connections between each other \cite{Kandel2001}.
-As such, the synaptic weight is stored in MTJ voltage and is set externally during training.
-This weight voltage depends on the network, and can be any number that allows for logical operation of the neurons.
+The synaptic weight voltages on top of the axons function as the synapses, as these are where the connection weights are manipulated.
+A positive voltage value corresponds to an excitatory relation with the post-synaptic neuron, while a negative voltage value corresponds to an inhibitory relation.
+This is analogous to the brain, where information is stored not in the neurons themselves, but in the synaptic connections between them \cite{Kandel2001}.
+As such, the synaptic weight is represented by the MTJ voltage and is set externally during training.

-Ideally, axons are in the same state as their soma, both low or both high; however, the soma can only ever send a positive current through its MTJ.
-An appropriate threshold leaking value is added to fix this issue \cite{Brigner2019Graded-Anisotropy-InducedNeuron, Brigner2019Shape-basedNeuron, Brigner2020SPIN}.
-When the soma sends a low signal to the axons, the leaking overtakes it, keeping the axon's DW to the right.
-A high signal is greater than the leaking and thus pushes the DW towards a high state.
-In a high state, the axon fully fires its weighted connection toward another neuron.